laravel/docs/authorization.md

         }
     });

-If the `before` callback returns a non-null result that result will be considered the result of the check.
+If the `before` closure returns a non-null result that result will be considered the result of the authorization check.

-You may use the `after` method to define a callback to be executed after all other authorization checks:
+You may use the `after` method to define a closure to be executed after all other authorization checks:

     Gate::after(function ($user, $ability, $result, $arguments) {
         if ($user->isSuperAdmin()) {